EGmux/Sarcophagus_certora_formal-verification/README.md

 implement a function that inside it's body calls the balanceof function provided in ERC20 implementation provided by OpenZepellin.

-This tool won't support for or while loop, so to verify if a function preserved idempotency we had to create auxiliary files, note that this rule is current wip.
+This tool won't support for or while loop, so to verify if a rule preserved idempotency we had to create auxiliary files, note that this rule is current wip.

 The tool seems to be capable of generating a valid pair of triples (public key, private key,